 We will aim to answer all these questions in this latest blog.

-The coils are extremely heavy each coil weighing approximately 3.5-5 tonne, this means they have to be moved using a forklift or gantry crane.
+The coils are extremely heavy, with each coil weighing approximately 3.5-5 tonne.
+This means they have to be moved using a forklift or gantry crane.

-As you can imagine having all the different colours, finishes and sizes available requires a vast amount of steel coils to be stored on the premises.
+As you can imagine having all the different colours, finishes and sizes available require a vast amount of steel coils to be stored on the premises.

 The steel material then follows the line to create a second profile, and so on until the material has become a finished product.

-For more information on our roofing sheets please visit our website or contact the sales team on 01837 659901.
+Roofing sheets vary in pricing according to the size, profile and finish.
+For more information on our roofing sheets please visit our FAQ section, or contact our Sales team on 01837 659901 to find out more.

 We can deliver our Roofing Sheets nationwide using our own lorries and drivers to provide the best possible service for our customers.
 Find out more about our delivery service here,